mamerlan/colcon.readthedocs.org/user/installation.rst

 On Linux / macOS the above instructions install the package ``colcon-argcomplete`` which offers command completion for bash and bash-like shells.
 To enable this feature you need to source the shell-specific script provided by that package.
 These scripts are named ``colcon-argcomplete.bash`` / ``colcon-argcomplete.zsh``.
-For convenience you might want to source the one matching your shell in the user configuration, e.g. ``~/.bashrc``:
+For convenience, you might want to source the one matching your shell in the user configuration, e.g. ``~/.bashrc``:

 Depending on which instructions you followed to install the packages the location will vary: